dhurum/sjparser/Readme.md

 Then you pass a structure of arguments for those parameters into the constructor.
 Each class constructor receives a `struct`.

-If constructor description  mentions that *If you do not want to provide Y you can pass only X* or *If you don't want to provide X, you can call constructor without arguments*, you can write this:
+If constructor description  mentions that *«If you do not want to provide Y you can pass only X»* or *«If you don't want to provide X, you can call constructor without arguments»*, you can write this:

 ```c++
 //Providing both fields